regional-environment/about/README.md

  1. A *configuration item* is a file or directory which is placed in any directory whose name end with `.regional-environment`.

- 2. A regional-environment plugin should uses every configuration items whose names satisfy some rules that the plugin proposes.
+ 2. A regional-environment plugin should uses every configuration items whose names satisfy some rules (*item filter rule*) that the plugin proposes.

- 3. It's recommended for plugins to make a rule based on this [npm package](https://www.npmjs.com/package/regional-environment).
+ 3. It's recommended for plugins to make its item filter rule based on this [npm package](https://www.npmjs.com/package/regional-environment).